 Rock Aqua Jays organized the first national championships in 1975.

 The Madison club won that first championship and reigned from 2006 to 2009, until the team from Wonder Lake, Ill., unseated it in 2010.

-In 2011, the Rock Aqua Jays took the title from Wonder Lake, and they kept it through 2014.
-In 2015, the Aquanuts from tiny Twin Lakes, Wis., won the national title, but in 2016, Wonder Lake got it back.
+In 2011, the Rock Aqua Jays took the title from Wonder Lake, kept it through 2014 and regained it in 2018.

 Whether or not they place nationally, every team puts on a fun show.

 Before going, check team schedules.
 A team may be away at a tournament or performing at a festival in another town.
 Sometimes, heavy rains affect lake levels and force teams to cancel shows.

 In August, as days grow shorter, many teams perform half an hour earlier.
 Later in the month, most teams lose some of their stars to college.

 Show Tournament is held in July in Wisconsin Rapids, and the Division 1 National Show Ski Tournament is held in August in Janesville, Wis.

 All of the shows are free unless noted, but teams ask for donations to help pay for gas and costumes.
 You can also support the teams by buying concessions.

 Some teams have bleachers; to see others, bring a lawn chair or blanket.
 Often, the first half-hour of a show is devoted to the junior development team.